TanushreeBorase/ML-PROJECTS/Breast Cancer detection/Readme.md

 When caught early, the 5-year relative survival rate is 99%.

-# How to access this project.
+# How to access this project:
 Fork the Repository and clone it!
 Model is yours